 Firms employing between 50 and 499 workers contributed the most, with a gain of 78,000.

-us,” said ADP’s chief economist, Nela Richardson.
+“No single industry dominated hiring this month, and big post-pandemic pay increases seem to be behind us,” said ADP’s chief economist, Nela Richardson.
 “In all, October’s numbers paint a well-rounded jobs picture.
 And while the labor market has slowed, it’s still enough to support strong consumer spending.”

 The release comes two days ahead of the Labor Department’s official nonfarm payrolls report, which is expected to show an increase of 170,000 and includes government jobs, unlike ADP.
 The counts from ADP and the government can differ substantially, as they did in September when the Labor Department reported a gain of 336,000, more than three times the ADP estimate.